JoelTeoGom/JoelTeoGom/README.md

 ### 👀 Fun Fact

-I love solving puzzles and coding challenges to keep my skills sharp and my mind engaged!
+I love solving puzzles and tackling coding challenges on platforms like **LeetCode** and **Advent of Code** to keep my skills sharp and my mind engaged!